What is ADA compliance?

 This means that users must be able to understand the information as well as the operation of the user interface.

-The content or operation cannot be beyond the user’s understanding.
+The content or operation cannot be beyond the user’s understanding. - Robust.

 This means that users must be able to access the content and have the same user experience, no matter how the content is delivered, or user is using assistive technologies.